About Ross Pfund

 How Isabel Bonilla-Mathé ended up exactly where she needed to be

-After college, Isabel Bonilla-Mathé took a break from her health care administration job in Miami to visit family in her father’s country of birth, El Salvador.
+After college, Isabel Bonilla-Mathé took a break from her healthcare administration job in Miami to visit family in her father’s country of birth, El Salvador.
 “I sat out on a lake and I was like, what do I want to do?” she remembers.
 Law was an option.
 On her mom’s side, her great-grandfather and several other family members had been lawyers in Cuba.
 “My grandfather was in his last year of law school when he had to leave,” she says.
-“People scrambled and took out what they …
+“People scrambled and took out what they could …

 'As Iron Sharpens Iron'